 Critics may have praised the 2019 edition of Modern Warfare for allowing the series to grow up, but I will never see it as anything other than an open admission of defeat.
 By the end of the 2010s, it became painstakingly obvious that the original Modern Warfare was the last truly good thing to happen to the franchise, so its 2019 reboot is an equally transparent attempt to capture lightning in a bottle.
 The series’ steep decline directly resulted from its inability – and unwillingness – to push the envelope, and with the release of this game, the second verse now echoes the first.

 The 2019 Modern Warfare may not be a bad game, but it does demonstrate just how far the series had fallen since the 2007 original.
 That iteration of Infinity Ward tried to give gamers their money’s worth for the $60 investment.
 As the decade came to a close, single-player campaigns often became an afterthought.
 While the 2007 Modern Warfare was about the standard length of an action game with a definite three-act structure, players can easily blow by its 2019 reboot in a day.
-A game that takes up more than 100 gigabytes in hard drive space somehow has less to offer an independently produced effort 100 megabytes in size.
+A game that takes up more than 100 gigabytes in hard drive space somehow has less to offer than an independently produced effort 100 megabytes in size.
 This is what happens when an entertainment giant is defined by its bloat rather than its content.

 Now, this isn’t to say that the 2019 Modern Warfare is a complete failure – or even a failure at all.
 It does offer the occasional interesting story beat, and the actual gameplay is equal parts solid and intuitive.
 Multiplayer matches became especially appealing after the Playerunknown Battlegrounds-inspired Warzone add-on was released the following March.
 I would even go as far as saying that it offers a more worthwhile experience than either of the two sequels to the original Modern Warfare, as its missteps are far less severe.
 However, my stance when it comes to recommending it is largely the same as with any given installment released between 2009 and 2019.
 Those strongly opposed to the genre will not be won over by this game whereas complete newcomers are going to get much more from playing the original.
-The American AAA gaming industry did not survive the 2010s with its artistic credibility intact, and while it might be considered a little unfair to hold up the 2019 Modern Warfare as a symbol of the decline, I can safely say using it such a manner wouldn’t be your worst choice.
+The American AAA gaming industry did not survive the 2010s with its artistic credibility intact, and while it might be considered a little unfair to hold up the 2019 Modern Warfare as a symbol of the decline, I can safely say using it in such a manner wouldn’t be your worst choice.

 Final Score: 4/10